adouge/solensim/README.md

 ### solensim
-Comprehensive solenoid lens design tool.
+Solenoid electromagnet lens design tool.
 -------------------------------------------------------------------
 **Aims**:
  - flexibly and capably calculate solenoid fields with yoke, and analyze their effect on various electron